 I dream of a landscape of bones – the bones of the ancestors of all the Earth’s creatures scattered across the land under a dark sky.
 White bones against a black and grey landscape.
-[I recall this coloring when you described the dream – or something like that.]
-Life has receded back in to the depths, leaving only the rocky skeleton of the Earth’s creatures.
+Life has receded back into the depths, leaving only the rocky skeleton of the Earth’s creatures.
 I am alone, a witness to what was and what has come to pass.

 I wake from the dream staggered by grief.
 I am aware that my kind has brought on this devastation – I stand in the wreckage of human greed.
 The Earth is showing me what is happening to her and where it will lead.
 Yet even amidst the devastation, I feel the gentle presence of the Earth.
 I am like a child being led gently by her mother.
 I feel the Earth’s tender care of me, and I feel her sorrow.